solblack/xml-to-js/README.md

 # Custom convert XML text to Javascript object or JSON text
-Use this library to convert XML strings into JS objects with a customisable pretty and reliable format.
+Use this library to convert XML strings into JS objects with a customizable, prettier and easier to work with format.
-***

 ## Features
 * **Customize your XML to JS convertion**:
 Most converter libraries will give you some convertion configuration options, but all will end up converting an XML text into a pretty ugly JS or JSON object (been there?? ...
 I have :( and it sucks!).
-This library gives you several options to customize the convertion, such as: mapping property key names, setting which properties are supposed to be arrays or object and formatting the property key names to camel case or to snake case.
+This library gives you several options to customize the convertion, such as: mapping property key names, setting which properties are supposed to be an array or object and formatting the property key names to camel case or to snake case.
 This way, you'll end up having a better, prettier and more consistent Javascript object after the XML convertion.

 * **Minimal Dependencies**: